rosshemsley/interactionviz/README.md

 The code is modular and easy to extend.
 Take a look at `__main__.py` inside the cli package for an example of using the basic tools.
 Beware this is an early version and the API might change unexpectedly in future versions.

+## Current Limitations
+⚠️ Currently, just renders the first vehicle trackfile.
+More is on the way!